CT6053 - Digital Systems Applications (2025/26)

 Students will develop understanding and practical investigative skills based on weekly lectures, tutorials and supervised workshops.
 The teaching sessions will utilise examples/case studies as a platform for understanding principles related to the module.

-The workshops, in particular, are provided to support students in gaining practical experience in effective use electronic equipment and simulation tools, within a dedicated laboratory.
+The workshops are provided to support students in gaining practical experience in effective use electronic equipment and simulation tools, within a dedicated laboratory.

 Appropriate blended learning approaches and technologies, such as, the University’s VLE, simulation tools and laboratory equipment will be used to facilitate and support student learning.